 |The campaign's website was hacked

 A day earlier, hackers were able to deface the campaign's website with a message that said: "This site has been hacked because I am against women driving in this holy country."

 Activists say that messages trying to put the brakes on their cause were not only coming from anonymous online sources, but from government authorities.

 Saudi writer and activist Hala al-Dosari told Al Jazeera that the website was censored inside the kingdom by the Saudi internet watchdog, the King Abdulaziz City for Science and Technology (KACST).
 "Unless you have a proxy to access censored websites, many people could not access Oct26driving.org but they still got almost 16,000 signatures," she said.

 The Saudi Ministry of Interior also warned the country that anyone caught supporting the cause, either on the road by driving or even online by posting videos of women driving, would face harsh consequences.
-Interior Minister Turki al-Faisal was quoted in the pan-Arab newspaper Al-Hayat as saying that "cyber-laws could apply to anyone supporting the women driving campaign".
+Ministry of Interior spokesman Turki al-Faisal was quoted in the pan-Arab newspaper Al-Hayat as saying that "cyber-laws could apply to anyone supporting the women driving campaign".

 When asked to clarify what would happen to those who were caught posting videos online of women driving, al-Faisal said legal measures would be taken "against whoever violates the anti-cyber crime law", an offence punishable by a five-year prison sentence.

 After such pressure, the campaign officially called off their plan on Friday night- instead called for an open-ended drive-in under a new hashtag: #Nov31driving.

 Activists say that the date was chosen as a symbolic reference, as the month of November has only 30 days.

 "This way, the traffic police will find it difficult to place their men on the roads monitoring women as they cannot do this for every single day," said al-Dosari.